Inc44/CoFlu/README.md

 - 🔴 Implement history for index, chat, and translation.
 - 🔴 Modify the word counter.
 - 🔴 Possibly add TTS tools.
-- 🔴 Possibly add an OCR tool based on "Extract the text elements described by the user from the picture and return the result formatted as a JSON in the following format: {name_of_element: [value]}."
+- 🔴 Possibly add an OCR tool based on "Extract the text elements described by the user from the picture and return the result formatted as a JSON in the following format: {name_of_element: [value]}".
 - 🔴 Possibly add image diff.
 - 🔴 Provide an option to display tokens instead of words.
 - 🔴 Refactor and rewrite the entire codebase.